SophiaAnnCh/ResumeBuilder_InterviewPrepAssisstant/README.md

 Extract the contents and place the model .jar files into your new lib directory.

 You can alternatively automate model downloads using Maven/Gradle dependencies, but manual placement is suggested for simplicity in this setup.
-🚀 How It Works
-Resume Builder:
-Users can input data like experience, education, and skills.
-The backend uses NLP to improve and format this information into a professional resume template.

-Interview Preparation Assistant:
-Using NLP, the system can:

-Generate potential interview questions based on resume contents.

-Suggest improvements to how information is phrased for maximum impact.

-CoreNLP Usage:
-Stanford CoreNLP is utilized to parse and analyze natural language input, helping ensure smart phrasing, error detection, and question generation.